kimnordin/ReduxUI/README.md

 Swiftly manage and structure your SwiftUI application state with the Redux design pattern.

 ## Introduction
-Redux SwiftUI Library is a robust and type-safe framework designed to help developers manage app-wide state more predictably.
+Redux SwiftUI Library is a robust framework designed to help developers manage app-wide state more predictably.
 By leveraging a single source of truth and a unidirectional flow of data, this library promotes more maintainable, debuggable, and scalable SwiftUI apps.

 ## Features
 - **Single Source of Truth**: All of your app's state is stored in a single store, making debugging and state observation easier.